laconiajs/website/docs/guides/creating-api-endpoints.md

 Laconia encourages single purpose function, which means most of your routing needs must be defined in API Gateway instead of Lambda.

-Incoming events should be able to be treated with plain function concept.
-Requests that are coming in is function arguments, response that goes out is `return` statement.
-This means Laconia does not support the typical semantic of `req, res` as compared to other web frameworks.
+Incoming events should be able to be treated with plain function.
+Requests that are coming in is function arguments, response that goes out is a `return` statement.
+This means Laconia does not support the typical semantic of `req` and `res` from other web frameworks like Express.

 ## Creating an adapter